Mussarawat-Es-Sufra; The Lion Temple and Great Enclosure

 Below the image from an interior wall is a little harder to see, the wings of the lion fan out on the right beside his face.

 The sense of cultural confluence that you get from these Nubian sites is one of the most compelling parts of a visit here.
 Slowly we were gathering up threads of history and geography to weave an understanding of how Nubian fit into our understandings of Egyptian history.
-The next site in the large temple complex at Mussarawat was the nearby "Great Enclosure", covering an enormous area, including temple complexes, gardens, courtyards and ancient reservoirs much of which appears to be un-excavated
+The next site in the large temple complex at Mussarawat was the nearby "Great Enclosure", covering an enormous area, including temple complexes, gardens, courtyards and ancient reservoirs much of which appears to be un-excavated.

 This large site is unlike anything else in either Egypt or Nubia but very little is currently known about it and oddly they have found little evidence of large scale residential occupation - raising questions about what exactly these complexes were used for?
 It is presumed to have been some sort of significant religious, or perhaps fertility center.
 As you can see there are a number of decorative, bound papyrus style pillars.